Skip to Content

 Bumble’s founder was a former Tinder founder when she discovered that a different platform needed to be created.

-She created Bumble, which gives females the power on the app.
+She created Bumble, which gives females power on the app.
 This means that no male can start a conversation; only females can.

 This is why a lot of similarities between Bumble and Tinder have been made.
 Most notably, the swiping left and swiping right features are present in both mobile dating apps.

-Bumble users must also decide if they’re going to swipe and left mainly on physical presence.
+Bumble users must also decide if they’re going to swipe left mainly on physical presence.
 Apps like Hinge lean more toward question prompts and personality, while apps like Bumble and Tinder focus more on looks and physical appearance.

 While this may be frustrating for guys, it can be equally as worrisome for girls.
 Making the first move is often intimidating.
 There’s only one chance for first impressions, and you don’t want to say the wrong things.
 This is why we created the Dating App eBook to help you with opening lines and first impressions.